sail-sg/lm-random-memory-access/README.md

 ## Running the experiments
 The scripts for each of the experiments can be found in their respective folders.
+For instance, if you wish to run the full recitation experiments on gpt2-large, you should be at the project root folder, and run:

+``bash full_recitation/run.sh gpt2-large``

 [//]: # (To run the experiments, you can simply use:)